 Cocaine, Crack Cocaine and Amphetamines – Although it is said that there is no direct physical withdrawal affect from these substances, we would tend to disagree.
 Just giving up caffeine will certainly show certain physical withdrawal ranging from the mild discomfort to real distress.
 For this reason, we prescribe a short course of hypnotics such as Promazine, Diazepam or Mirtazipine.

-We transfer to Diazepam equivalents and where compliance is an issue (liquid medication).
+We transfer to Diazepam equivalents.
 As the dose reduces we may introduce Carbamazapine to prevent the Service User from fitting.

 We believe that it is important to nourish the body in order for it to be able to heal itself and to help with this process we offer a balanced, healthy nutritious diet.
 Service Users as part of communal living share this responsibility.